Jake McCarthy Player Props: Diamondbacks vs. Angels

-The Arizona Diamondbacks, including Jake McCarthy (.436 on-base percentage in past 10 games, 117 points above season-long percentage), battle starter Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 10:07 PM ET.
+On Sunday, Jake McCarthy (.385 on-base percentage in past 10 games, 68 points above season-long percentage) and the Arizona Diamondbacks face the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
+First pitch is at 4:07 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Angels.
+He had a one-hit performance in his last game (1-for-4) against the Angels.

 Jake McCarthy Game Info & Props vs. the Angels